MACHINERY & EQUIPMENT VALUATIONS

 In most divorce cases, the court won’t force the parties involved to “buyout” the other party’s interest, however they may order the sale of the home so each party gets an equal share of the equity.
 Regardless of the situation, it’s a good idea to order an appraisal so both parties are fully aware of what the current market value is.

-In Manitoba, the courts rely on CRA or AACI appraisal reports to assist in making the important decisions needed to settle the estate.
+For machinery and equipment valuations in Manitoba, the courts rely on CRA (only if the real property is not being appraised) and AACI appraisal reports to assist in making the important decisions needed to settle the estate.
 We complete these assignments for both individuals and law firms.